 Absolutely Everything You Need To Know About Lamb

 And know this: All lamb in our Meat department meets our farm animal and meat standards including no antibiotics, ever, no added growth hormones and no animal by-products in feed.
 Even better?
-Now, all of our lamb we sell in our Meat department is animal welfare rated.
+All of our lamb we sell in our Meat department is Animal Welfare Certified.

 Leg of Lamb